Synthesizing nested relational queries from implicit specifications: via model theory and via proof theory: Completeness -- translating to form

 The permutation schemas for $\lor$ and $\land$ down over $\rulepair$ and $\ruleproj$ are straightforward.
 In their specification we use the following shorthands for a formula or multiset of formulas $\Gamma$: $\Gamma^*$ stands for $\Gamma[\la x_1,x_2\ra/x]$, $\Gamma'$ for $\Gamma[t_1/x]$ and $\Gamma''$ for $\Gamma[\pi_1(\la t_1,t_2\ra)/x]$.
 The respective permutation schemas then are as follows.

-Permuting $\forall$ down over $\rulepair$ and $\ruleproj$ is much more intricate, because of the potential interaction of involved variables and substitutions.
-Before we specify the respective permutation schemas we note some subtleties concerning our use of variables and substitutions.
+Permuting $\forall$ down over $\rulepair$ and $\ruleproj$ is more intricate, because of the potential interaction of involved variables and substitutions.
+We make here explicit use of the assumption w.l.o.g. that bound and free variables are kept distinct.

-The notion of \name{fresh} in our calculus specifications (Figs.~\ref{fig:dzcalc-2sided} and~\ref{fig:dzcalc-1sided}) reflects the view of bottom-up proof construction, i.e. with \name{fresh} in a rule instance we mean that the variable does occur neither in its conclusion nor below.

-We assume w.l.o.g. in proofs the so-called \name{pure-variable condition}, that is, the proper variables~$y$ of applications of $\forall$ are kept distinct and also bound and free variables are kept distinct.
-Note that with our relativized $\deltazero$ quantification a variable already is considered bound if it appears quantified, also if it does not occur in the body formula of the quantification.

-Although the pure-variable condition excludes that a variable appears both free and bound, this constraint is not necessarily satisfied by intermediate sequents used to \emph{specify} a sequent in a proof.
-For example, $\phi = (x \nequ a \land \forall x \in b\fdot x \equ c)$ violates the pure-variable condition, but may be used to specify $\phi[y/x]$, which is $(y \nequ a \land \forall x \in b\fdot x \equ c)$ and, unless $y$ and $x$ are identical, satisfies the pure-variable condition.
-With this background, the following remark clarifies our notation for substitution.

-\begin{rem} The application $\Gamma[t/x]$ of a substitution~$[t/x]$ on a formula or multiset of formulas~$\Gamma$ effects only that occurrences of $x$ that are \emph{free} in $\Gamma$ are replaced. \end{rem}